-- i.
+- vi.
+IV.R.
+Is the Named Initiative a capitated payment with risk adjustment? - 2) HCP LAN Category III: - i.
 III.
 Does the Named Initiative payment model incorporate a fee-for-service architecture or payment? - ii.
 III.A.
-Does the Named Initiative have shared savings with upside risk only (no downside risk)? - iii.
+Does the Named Initiative have shared savings with upside risk only (no downsiderisk)? - iii.
 III.B.
 Does the Named Initiative have shared savings with downside risk, e.g. episode-based payments or comprehensive risk-based payments (not capitated)? - iv.
 III.N.
-Is the Named Initiative a risk-based payment with no quality incentive tied in?

-3) HCP LAN Category II:
+Is the Named Initiative a risk-based payment with no quality incentive tied in? - 3) HCP LAN Category II: - i.

-- i.
 II.
 Is the Named Initiative a fee-for-service payment linked to quality? - ii.
 II.A.
 Does the Named Initiative have a foundational payment for infrastructure and operations, e.g. care coordination and health IT investments? - iii.
 II.B.
 Does the Named Initiative have pay-for-reporting? - iv.
 II.C.
-Does the Named Initiative have pay-forperformance?

-4) HCP LAN Category I:
+Does the Named Initiative have payfor- performance? - 4) HCP LAN Category I: - i.

-- i.
 I. Does the Named Initiative have fee-for-service with no link to quality and value? - b.
-For the following fields, the Health Plan shall provide narrative and descriptive comments about each Named Initiative by payment category as follows:

-1) HCP LAN Category IV:
+For the following fields, the Health Plan shall provide narrative and descriptive comments about each Named Initiative by payment category as follows: - 1) HCP LAN Category IV: - i.

-i.
 For "Category 4 Narrative/General Comments": The Health Plan shall describe the Category 4 payment features for the Named Initiative, including how the per member per month (PMPM) payment is made, payment cycle and when payments are made, to whom, and consideration of any other specific factors such as region, risk scores, other factors and considerations.

-2) HCP LAN Category III:

-i.
-For "Category 3 Narrative/General Comments": The Health Plan shall describe the Category 3 payment features for the Named Initiative including adescription of the payment architecture, upside and downside risk, and other shared savings features as well as payment cycle and when payments are made.

-3) HCP LAN Category II:

-- For "Category 2 Narrative/General Comments": The Health Plan shall describe any features of the Category 2 payment of the Named Initiative, including comments on quality, pay-for-reporting, pay-for-performance, or infrastructure as well as payment cycle and when payments are made. - ii.
-For "Category 2 Infrastructure Comments": The Health Plan shall describe any improvements for infrastructure and when payments are made. - iii.
-For "Category 2 Timeline Comments": If Field 19 "19 II.B.
-Does the Row 1 Initiative have pay-for-reporting?" is marked yes, the Health Plan shall describe the Health Plan's timeline to shift away from pay-for-reporting (II.B) to pay-for-performance (II.C).
+- 2) HCP LAN Category III: - i.
+For "Category 3 Narrative/General Comments": The Health Plan shall describe the Category 3 payment features for the Named Initiative including a description of the payment architecture, upside and downside risk, and other shared savings features as well as payment cycle and when payments are made. - 3) HCP LAN Category II: - For "Category 2 Narrative/General Comments": The Health Plan shall describe any features of the Category 2 payment of the Named Initiative, including comments on quality, pay-for-reporting, pay-for-performance, or infrastructure as well as payment cycle and when payments are made. - For "Category 2 Infrastructure Comments": The Health Plan shall describe any improvements for infrastructure and when payments are made. - iii.
+For "Category 2 Timeline Comments": If Field 19 "19 features for the Named Initiative and when payments are made.

+II.B.
+Does the Row 1 Initiative have pay-forreporting?" is marked yes, the Health Plan shall describe the Health Plan's timeline to shift away from pay-for-reporting (II.B) to pay-for-performance (II.C).